somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 * `kubectl events -o yaml` : List recent events in YAML format <br/>

 ### Tips/tricks to effectively utilize events <br/>
-* Use namespaces to organize events for large clusters or if there are multiple applications and different clusters.
+* `Use namespaces to organize events for large clusters or if there are multiple applications and different clusters`.
 I had this in my last project and ensured that customer has different clusters.
 Consider creating separate namespaces for different environments (e.g., development, staging, production).
 Namespace isolation ensures that events are neatly categorized and don’t overlap.
 Organizing events with namespaces is a crucial point for clarity and managing large clusters. <br/>
 * Combine kubectl events with other tools like `kubectl describe`, `kubectl logs`, and `kubectl get` for deeper troubleshooting. <br/>
-* Leverage monitoring tools that aggregate and analyze events for broader cluster inights. <br/>
-* By effectively utilizing kubectl events, one can gain valuable insights into Kubernetes cluster's health, troubleshoot issues faster, and ensure the smooth operation of applications. <br/>
+* Leverage monitoring tools that aggregate and analyze events for broader cluster inights.
+By effectively utilizing kubectl events, one can gain valuable insights into Kubernetes cluster's health, troubleshoot issues faster, and ensure the smooth operation of applications. <br/>
-* Set up RBAC (Role-Based Access Control) for Event Monitoring : Ensure that access to `kubectl events` and other related commands is restricted based on the principle of least privilege.
+* `Set up RBAC (Role-Based Access Control) for Event Monitoring` : Ensure that access to `kubectl events` and other related commands is restricted based on the principle of least privilege.
 Set up RBAC rules to control who can access event information, helping to maintain security and prevent unauthorized access to critical cluster data.
 Security considerations and RBAC setup adds a significant dimension. <br/>
-* Use Labels and Annotations for Enhanced Event Context & enriching events with labels/annotations: When creating resources in Kubernetes, consider using labels and annotations to add additional context to events.
+* `Use Labels and Annotations for Enhanced Event Context & enriching events with labels/annotations`: When creating resources in Kubernetes, consider using labels and annotations to add additional context to events.
 This will make it easier to filter and understand events related to specific applications, environments, or other custom criteria, providing more detailed insights. <br/>
-* Tailing events for real-time updates: Execute `--watch` for continuous monitoring. <br/>
+* `Tailing events for real-time updates`: Execute `--watch` for continuous monitoring. <br/>
-* Filtering by severity: Highlighting filtering by severity (`--field-selector=level=Warning`) could aid troubleshooting.
+* `Filtering by severity`: Highlighting filtering by severity (`--field-selector=level=Warning`) could aid troubleshooting.

 ## Links/Guide to Kubernetes Events <br/>